arpitsinghgautam/Lucidlayer/README.md

 ### **How to Use**

 1. **Set up**: Install LucidLayer into your Slack workspace by following the integration steps.
 2. **Slash Command**: Use the `/lucidlayer` command followed by your message.
-Optionally, specify a transformation mode (simple, genz, humor).
+Optionally, specify a transformation mode (simple, genz, humor, corporate).
 3. **Document Upload**: Upload documents or code files, and LucidLayer will provide a witty, simplified, or humorous version.

 ### **Requirements**